hitalo08/automacao-web/README.md

-# automacao-web
+# automation web
-Automação web e busca de informações com python utilizando selenium
+automation web and search of information with python using selenium